exercism/julia/concepts/concurrency-and-parallelism/about.md

 Note that `schedule()` returns immediately.
 The task runs in the background, and we get the output some time later.

-Because define-and-start-immediately is a common pattern, we could use the [`Threads.@spawn`][ref-spawn-macro] macro for convenience.
+Because define-and-start-immediately is a common pattern, we can use the [`Threads.@spawn`][ref-spawn-macro] macro for convenience.

 ```julia-repl
 using Base.Threads